crypticsight/digital-id/README.md

 # digital-id
-Hello World!
+## Hello World!

-Cryptic here, I would like to share this repository with my new friends.
+Cryptic here, this repository is for my new friends.
 Hope you all will benefit from it.
-I will try to include DOCS and enought comments in my code and I hope that if you contribute that you will do the same.
+I will try to include DOCUMENTATION and enough comments in my code and if you would like to contribute; please do the same.
+It is good practice to always use comments in the code that you are writing.
+For one, it makes it easy for you to remember what is taking place.
+And lastly, it makes your code easier for others to read and understand and offer assistance if needed.